Reduction-Based Creative Telescoping for Definite Summation of D-finite Functions: Introduction

 The most recent approach to deal with the efficiency issues with creative telescoping was initiated by Bostan, Chen, Chyzak and many co-authors who developed a class of \emph{reduction-based algorithms} \cite{BostanChenChyzakLi2010,BostanChenChyzakLiXin2013a,ChenHuangKauersLi2015,BostanDumontSalvy2016,ChenKauersKoutschan2016,ChenHoeijKauersKoutschan2018}.
 These algorithms avoid the computation of potentially large certificates.
 In the differential case, where the right-hand side of \cref{eq:telescoping} is replaced by a derivative $\partial_t(G)$, the principle is to use a variant of Hermite reduction to compute an additive decomposition of each monomial in the form

 where $R_{\boldsymbol\alpha}$ is a rational function with a certain minimality property.
 A telescoper is found by looking for a linear dependency between these rational functions for a family of monomials~$\boldsymbol\partial^{\boldsymbol\alpha}$.
 The computation of the rational function~$R_ {\boldsymbol\alpha}$ by Hermite reduction works by getting rid of multiple poles and isolating a polynomial part.
 This was first done for the integration of bivariate rational functions \cite{BostanChenChyzakLi2010}, of hyperexponential functions \cite{BostanChenChyzakLiXin2013a} and of mixed hypergeometric-hyperexponential functions \cite{BostanDumontSalvy2016}.
 In these three cases, the vector space generated by the functions ${\boldsymbol\partial}^{\boldsymbol\beta}( F)$ for ${\boldsymbol\beta}\in\mathbb N^2$ has dimension only~1 over the rational functions.
 For summation, the analogous problem for bivariate hypergeometric sequences was solved by replacing the Hermite reduction by a modified Abramov-Petkov\v sek reduction, thereby providing a faster variant of Zeilberger's algorithm~\cite{ChenHuangKauersLi2015}.
-For dimension larger than~1, the method was first extended to the integration of bivariate algebraic functions \cite{ChenKauersKoutschan2016} and to Fuchsian functions \cite{ChenHoeijKauersKoutschan2018} by means of suitable integral bases.
+For bivariate problems of dimension larger than~1, the method was extended to the integration of bivariate algebraic functions \cite{ChenKauersKoutschan2016}, of Fuchsian functions \cite{ChenHoeijKauersKoutschan2018} and more recently of P-recursive sequences~\cite{ChenDuKauersWang2023,Du2023} by means of suitable integral bases.
 An extension to the integration of purely differential bivariate D-finite functions in arbitrary dimension was first achieved by turning the differential equations satisfied by the function to be integrated into first-order differential systems; then, a variant of Hermite reduction can be designed at the level of vectors of rational functions~\cite{Van-Der-Hoeven2017}.
 This approach generalizes to purely differential D-finite functions in more variables~\cite{Hoeven2021}.

 Another method relies on cyclic vectors and allows the integration of arbitrary D-finite functions~\cite{Bostan_2018}.
 Without loss of generality, we assume that~$F$ is a cyclic vector for $\partial_t$, which means that all monomials $\boldsymbol\partial^ {\boldsymbol\alpha}(F)$ rewrite as $M_{\boldsymbol\alpha}(F)$ with $M_{\boldsymbol\alpha}$ a linear operator in~$\partial_t$ only.
 (If $F$ is not a cyclic vector, one finds a cyclic vector~$G$, $F=M_F(G)$ for some linear operator~$M_F$ in $\partial_t$ only and the rest of the reasoning is unchanged.)
 Next, for any rational function~$u$ and any linear operator~$M$ in~$\partial_t$, repeated integration by parts implies Lagrange's identity